-Here’s a familiar scenario for some people (not all, but definitely some): you’re in your seat on the plane and every time a young child goes by, you cross your fingers and maybe say a little prayer.
+Here’s a familiar scenario for some people: you’re in your seat on the plane and every time a young child goes by, you cross your fingers and maybe say a little prayer.
 “Not in front of me, not next to me, not behind me, not near me, please, please, please.”
 And sometimes you luck out, but sometimes not so much.
 And you wind up with a little one next to you who cries for the entire flight.
 Or there’s one behind you who kicks your seat incessantly.
 Maybe there’s one directly across the aisle and is in a screaming match with her little brother the whole trip.
 Or it could be the one who’s in front of you and stands on his seat so he can smear his boogers on the top of his seat back, right where you can see them.

 Of course, sometimes you get a well behaved angel sitting near you, who’s quiet, does what his/her caregivers say, and at the end of the flight, I hope you praise the child and caregivers for how well behaved (s)he is.
 I know I do.
 But back to the times when there’s a very disruptive little one sitting near you…